aragon/dao-templates/kits/beta-base/readme.md

 - `APM` -> `ens.addr('aragonpm.eth')`
 - `AragonID` -> `ens.owner('aragonid.eth')` (notice it is owner and not addr)

-## aragonID
+### aragonID

-After fetching AragonID's from the ENS, registering a name for an address can be done:
+After fetching AragonID from ENS, registering a name for an address can be done:

 ```
 aragonID.register(keccak256(name), addr)